mescuwa/Apollyon-Benchmark/README.md

 *(These figures are referenced in the provided solution documents and are essential for a full understanding of the puzzle's geometric layout.)*

-![Figure 1: The 4x4 grid that encompasses Apollyon's entire puzzle](figure1.png)
+![Figure 1: The 4x4 grid that encompasses Apollyon's entire puzzle](figure1.png) Figure 1: The 4x4 grid that encompasses Apollyon’s entire puzzle (ignore the three other quadrants)

 ![Figure 2: The North-West Quadrant](figure2.png)
+Figure 2: The North-West Quadrant

 ---